 The Costa-Rican based centralized digital currency had the self-acclaim of being the “oldest, safest and most popular payment processor serving millions all around the world.”
 By the time the U.S prosecutors shut down its site alleging money laundering and the provision of unlicensed financial services, it already had over one million active users.
 Many of them bore the brunt when Prosecutors swept into action in 2013.

 Similar to the path being towed by Tether, Liberty Reserves had its operations centralized, and this was the center of gravity that brought it crashing like the proverbial ‘Humpty-Dumpty.’
-Satoshi Nakamoto, the founder of Bitcoin, took a cue from the flaws that occurred three years before he created the cryptocurrency that is now the most popular today.
+Satoshi Nakamoto, the founder of bitcoin, took a cue from the flaws that occurred three years before he created the cryptocurrency that is now the most popular today.

-What is Tether Conclusion
+What is Tether Cryptocurrency Conclusion

 Many would have gambled that Tether would not survive into the fourth quarter of the year, but here it is.
-That notwithstanding, it is a sitting duck for the U.S. regulators if, in any event, they decide to take actions on alleged cases of money laundering.
-This is a charge that can be leveled against any financial company regardless of the extent of culpability.
+That notwithstanding, it is a sitting duck for the U.S. regulators if, in any event, they decide to take action on alleged cases of money laundering.
+This is a charge that can be levelled against any financial company regardless of the extent of culpability.
 Tether’s dependence on a formal banking arrangement is even more of a puzzle that will open a can of controversies if delved into it any further.

 Summing it all, the overpowering threats are way beyond any strength that has made it popular since it came into operation.
 Like it or not, USDT is critical to the cryptocurrency market.